How To Make Printables, Freebies and Opt-ins To Grow Your Email List and Income

 - On the submission button, change your wording and don’t say subscribe.
 It’s a bit boring.
 Make it more enticing.
 Use more engaging phrases such as “Download now”, “Get access”, or “Start now”.
 Make it a little more interesting than sign up now or subscribe.

-- Studies have shown that people like blue.
-Blue is a calming color.
-But if you want people to click on the button you’ll need to change the color to red or a warm color.
+- If you want people to click on the button you’ll need to change the color to red or a warm color.
 People are more likely to click on a button if it is red because it stands out!

 - In the form settings you’ll be able to set up the incentive email, this is the email sent to a new subscriber when they sign up to that specific form.
 In this email they will get the link to download the freebie.